pduck27/hp2mqtt/README.md

  - incoming value transformation: JSONPATH:$.status

  The script supports a periodical status request.
 Each *mqtt_update_sec* seconds it checks all known devices and sends a payload of the *statusesMap*-part of Home Pilot's response (you remember the one where you check the did value?) to the mqtt channel status.

  For a rollershutter it looks like this: {"Manuellbetrieb": 0, "Position": 95} where *Position* is the shutter position in percent.
 You can get it via JSONPATH like this *JSONPATH:$.Position*.

- For a heating it looks like this: {"Manuellbetrieb": 0, "Position": 180, "acttemperatur": 216} where *Position* is the target temperatur and *acttemperatur* is the current one.
+ For a heating controls it looks like this: {"Manuellbetrieb": 0, "Position": 180, "acttemperatur": 216} where *Position* is the target temperatur and *acttemperatur* is the current one.
 Actually I divide the value by 10 before sending it as payload because of Celsius unit of measure.

 # Docker-Integration